-Course Name/#: Studio Art 1 - 104 Grade Level: 9 Course Status: Elective Course Level: General Credit: .5 Multiplier: 1.00
+Course Name/#: Studio Art 1 - 138 Course Status: Elective .25 Credit: Prerequisite: None

 Description: This is an introductory visual arts course that enables students to experience the creative process and express individual style while learning some basic practices, skills and techniques.
 Students will work with a wide range of media while learning about basic drawing and painting skills, 2-D and 3-D design techniques and the visual arts concepts associated with these activities.
 Through projects, readings, written descriptions and discussions students will learn to define the elements and principles of drawing and design and be able to express arts concepts accurately in the language of the visual arts domain.
 Students' creative experience will be enriched by learning about the sequence of periods and movements in the history of art.
-This course in combination with Studio Art II fulfills the New York State Arts requirement.
+This course runs for a single semester with Music Appreciation - 137 as a companion course.
+All incoming freshmen will take Studio Art 1 and Music Appreciation in their first year before making the decision to move on to higher level fine arts courses of their choice (such as Studio Art 2) to fulfill the New York State Arts requirement.